5 Most Common Roof Types and Their Lifespans

 Asphalt shingles are arguably the most common material chosen for residential roofing in the U.S. Many homeowners opt for them due to their affordability and durability.
 Asphalt shingles are made from a combination of fiberglass and asphalt sealant, and they can effectively protect your roof for years to come.

 An asphalt shingle roof typically lasts for around 15 to 30 years.
 Of course, its lifespan will be affected by many factors, such as the area’s climate and the weather conditions it’s subjected to.
-If you have an old shingle roof, you must let a roofing contractor in South Windsor, CT inspect it to know whether it’s up for replacement.
+If you have an old shingle roof, you must let roofing contractors in South Windsor, CT inspect it to know whether it’s up for replacement.

 2. Metal Roofing